"Aisa koi saga nahi, jisko AAP ne thaga nahi": Rajnath Singh slams Kejriwal in Punjab | Politics

 - India

-Slamming the ruling Aam Aadmi Party in Punjab, senior BJP leader and Defence Minister Rajnath Singh on Tuesday said that a tagline "aisa koi saga nahi, jisko AAP ne thaga nahi (there is no close person whom AAP has not cheated), perfectly fits AAP supremo Arvind Kejriwal.
+Slamming the ruling Aam Aadmi Party in Punjab, senior BJP leader and Defence Minister Rajnath Singh on Tuesday said that a tagline "aisa koi saga nahi, jisko AAP ne thaga nahi (there is no close person whom AAP has not cheated) perfectly fits AAP.
 Singh said, "AAP has sold liquor in every lane of Delhi."

 Addressing election meetings in Ferozpur and Anandpur Sahib for the BJP candidates, Singh said during the assembly election campaign, AAP promised to create a 'rangila' (colourful) Punjab but they created 'Kangla' (bankrupt) Punjab.
 He also slammed Delhi Chief Minister Kejriwal over the alleged attack on Rajya Sabha MP Swati Maliwal at his residence and questioned AAP's intentions over respect to women.